BREEAM Version 7 Changes 2026: A Guide for Developers, Investors & Asset Managers | HollenPlus

 Third-Party Verification: Using independent experts to verify energy performance models, closing the "performance gap" between design and reality.

-For a developer, these credits are the "extra credit" points that can push a project from a strong Very Good to a prestigious Excellent rating.
+For a developer, these credits are the extra credit points that can push a project from a strong Very Good to a prestigious Excellent rating, or indeed from an Excellent rating to an Outstanding rating.

 Summary for the 2026 Market